 The 4 Best Cheap Karting Gloves

-1. RaceQuip 351 SFI-1 Race Gloves
+1. RaceQuip 351 Race Gloves

 The glove is of ‘standard’ length, meaning that the cuff will neatly cover the cuffs of your kart racing suit.
 Long gloves are nice, but the longer cuff can often interfere with and make the cuffs of your suit feel uncomfortable.
 The 351s also have an adjustable hook and loop closure on them, so they can be as tight or loose on your wrist as you wish.

-An overall fantastic pair of gloves for those starting out in karting, or intermediate drivers who need an alternate pair that will last a long time!
+These are a fantastic pair of gloves for those starting out in karting, or intermediate drivers who need an alternate pair that will last a long time!

 - SFI-rated to protect hands from burns/blistering

-- Nomex material is durable, supple-feeling and comfortable
+- Nomex material is durable and comfortable

-- Not the most attractive gloves to look at
+- Not the best looking gloves

 2. Alpinestars Tech-1 Race S V2 Gloves

-These gloves come in at a very close second, and they’re actually a newer model of the gloves that I used to wear in my later karting career!
 Alpinestars, while not a kart-specific manufacturer, have always produced quality gear for a reasonable price that’s pretty difficult to pass up.
 They mix style and substance together for great-looking products with amazing features.

-- Lightweight, highly ventilated gloves to combat heat
+- Lightweight, ventilated gloves to combat heat

 - Silicon-treated palm allows for high grip even in wet weather